 MITCHELL Smith got his reign as captain of Rochford Hundred off to a flying start on Sunday despite heavy overnight snow and ice.

-Mitchell arrived for the traditional drive-in alongside vice-captain Dennis Bailey in an open top sports car and dressed in RAF uniform in memory of his granddad, who introduced him to golf in the mid 1970s.
+Mitchell arrived for the traditional drive-in alongside vice-captain Dennis Bailey in an open top sports car and dressed in RAF uniform in memory of his granddad, who introduced him to golf in the

-Grandfather Alfred Barford was a member at Enfield Golf Club and was a Lancaster Bomber pilot in the Second World War and awarded the Distinguished Flying Medal, which Mitchell proudly wore at his drive-in.
+Grandfather Alfred Barford was a member at Enfield Golf Club and was a Lancaster Bomber pilot in the Second World War and awarded the Distinguished Flying Medal, which Mitchell proudly wore at his

 “I caddied for him and his golfing friends during school holidays,” said Mitchell.